-SEPA Regulation Regulation (EU) No 260/2012 establishing technical and business requirements for credit transfers and direct debits in euro and amending Regulation (EC) No 924/2009 practices and standards for the provision and operation of a SEPA payment instrument agreed at an inter-PSP level in a competitive environment.

-SEPA Scheme A SEPA payment scheme is a common set of business rules,

-SEPA Scheme SEPA Scheme Management denotes the governance, Management development and compliance mechanisms in relation to a
+Term Definition SEPA Regulation Regulation (EU) No 260/2012 establishing technical and business requirements for credit transfers and direct debits in euro and amending Regulation (EC) No 924/2009 SEPA Scheme A SEPA payment scheme is a common set of business rules, practices and standards for the provision and operation of a SEPA payment instrument agreed at an inter-PSP level in a competitive environment.
+SEPA Scheme Management SEPA Scheme Management denotes the governance, development and compliance mechanisms in relation to a SEPA Scheme.
+SMB Scheme Management Board SEUF Scheme End-User Forum Suggestion A Suggestion is an idea for change to the Schemes, proposed to the SEMWG.

-SEPA Scheme.

-SMB Scheme Management Board

-SEUF Scheme End-User Forum

-Suggestion A Suggestion is an idea for change to the Schemes, proposed to the SEMWG.

 Unresolved Issue Any dispute in relation to one or both of the Rulebooks.